JosSamLoh/replace-kernel/README.md

-# Latest stock Silverblue image with the sentry/kernel-fsync kernel
+# How to replace the kernel
-## Currently working on adding more images
+In scripts you will find two files, [replace-kernel.sh](https://github.com/JosSamLoh/replace-kernel/blob/live/scripts/replace-kernel.sh) and [replace-kernel-easy.sh](https://github.com/JosSamLoh/replace-kernel/blob/live/scripts/replace-kernel-easy.sh) which can both be used to replace the linux kernel, both locally and using [ublue-os/startingpoint](https://github.com/ublue-os/startingpoint).

 # How to use these images
-### Silverblue (GNOME):
+### Silverblue (kernel-fsync):

     sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/jossamloh/silverblue-fsync

+### Silverblue (kernel-xanmod-edge):

+    sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/jossamloh/silverblue-xanmod

 # vvv Built off of vvv